-So let’s look at some of the areas that surround the world of eCommerce, what lessons your business can learn from the 2020 online shopping boom and how your product photography can have a direct impact on your ideal customers buying decisions.
+So let’s look at some of the areas that surround the world of eCommerce, what lessons your business can learn from the 2020 online shopping boom.
+How your product photography can have a direct impact on your ideal customers buying decisions and ultimately

 Firstly it’s worth pointing out that customers are usually buying in order to resolve a problem they have.
 It may be a physical problem – the toaster is broken beyond repair and I need a new one.
 Or it may be an emotional problem – I’m going out for dinner and I want to look and feel great.
 So bear that in mind first of all, and that it’s sort of down to you to resolve their problem too.

 A Lame Duck is still a Lame Duck even if it’s covered in gold.

 Great photography alone will not sell your product!
 I’m not about to tell you if you employ the best photographer in the world that your sales figures will shoot through the roof.
 It might, but it’s not just about the photography.
 Customer reviews, the price, social media chatter and postage costs will also play a part in the decision making process.